If you want to make a gorgeous dessert, sometimes you’ve got to break a few cakes and make cake scraps.

 2. Cake Decorating

 What better way to use leftover cake than by adding it to more cake?
 Get a unique look by frosting your cake (or cupcakes) as usual with buttercream or ganache, and then covering the whole thing with a thin layer of cake crumbs.
 Or use crumbs in different colors to create designs or words on the top of the cake.
+It will make your cake more presentable.

 3. Cake Pops